PSPDFKit/PSPDFKit-Cordova/docs/ios/README.md

 We assume that you have [an existing Cordova project](https://cordova.apache.org/#getstarted).

 1. Run `cordova plugin add https://github.com/PSPDFKit/PSPDFKit-Cordova.git` to install the `pspdfkit-cordova` plugin.
 2. Update your `Podfile`: `cd platforms/ios` and open your `Podfile` in a text editor.
-Make sure the platorm is set to iOS 11 or later, and replace `YOUR_COCOAPODS_KEY_GOES_HERE` with your own CocoaPods Key.
+Make sure the platform is set to iOS 11 or later, and replace `YOUR_COCOAPODS_KEY_GOES_HERE` with your own CocoaPods Key.
 Your `Podfile` should look like this:

 ```diff
 source 'https://github.com/CocoaPods/Specs.git'